Philippa TuckmanPsychoanalytic psychotherapist

 Issues often worked with

-My charge is up to £50 per 50 minute session with a reduction if we meet more than once a week, but I will consider lower cost therapy in appropriate cases.
+My charge is £50 per 50 minute session with a reduction if we meet more than once a week, but I will consider lower cost therapy in appropriate cases.
 I am sympathetic in case of difficulties resulting from the Covid19 crisis.

 Training and qualifications